ianchanning/Notepad---Markdown-Highlighting/readme.md

 This style uses Bespin (light on dark) colors.
 You'll probably have to do some color editing to make it fit your chosen theme -- unfortunately user defined language styles can't inherit colors from their parent theme.

+There is a central [Styles wiki page](https://github.com/brettz9/Notepad---Markdown-Highlighting/wiki/Styles) for all the alternate themes that have been created.

 ## Style Guide

 Because of limits of the generic Notepad++ user defined language lexer, highlighting is partial and a little buggy.
 But you can still get a lot out of it if you follow some simple style rules: